Updated: March 25, 2017

 PRODUCT REVIEWS - TOP 5 FLASHLIGHTS

-I have had the predecessor of this Klarus for years now, and I have been raving on about it to anyone that would listen, saying that this is one of the best tactical flashlights.
+I have had the predecessor of this compact Klarus for years now, and I have been raving on about it to anyone that would listen, saying that this is one of the best tactical flashlights.
 When placing orders for this review, its needless to say that I was stoked to see that the Klarus XT11 has been updated and is now called the XT11S.
-Trust me when I say, this flashlight packs a true punch.
+Trust me when I say, this flashlight packs a true punch while being comfortably small.

 While testing the new XT11S on one of my most recent hikes through a wooded mountain range, I noticed how great it works in extreme low light settings.
 And being able to charge the unit via USB cable from my portable backup power gave it a massive edge.
-All in all, I think it’s pretty clear why the Klarus XT11S is hands down my winner.
+All in all, I think it’s pretty clear why the Klarus XT11S is hands down my top winner under $100.

 - Runs at 1100 Lumens

 - Runtime ranges from 2 – 260 hours depending on the beam intensity